Presbytery of Lake Erie

 Filed Under: General, News

-Anita Applauds – The Youth of First Presbyterian North East
+Anita Applauds – First Presbyterian Church of the Covenant

 “I have heard of your faith in the Lord Jesus and your love toward all the saints, and for this reason, I do not cease to give thanks for you as I remember you in my prayers.”
 Ephesians 1: 15-16